What diseases does the urologist deal with?

 Confidential and pleasant environment, guarantee of comfortable treatment.
 Depending on your complaints, as well as according to the results of the examination, the doctor will determine which tests and studies should be prescribed to clarify the diagnosis and prescribe the optimal treatment regimen.

 Ureteroscopy and cystoscopy are highly effective imaging techniques that are used to assess the condition of the urethra and bladder.
-In addition to endoscopic studies, ultrasound diagnostics is also actively used in urology.
+In addition to endoscopic studies, ultrasound of the prostate is actively used in urology.
 Ultrasound examines the condition of the prostate, bladder, kidneys and other organs.
 If necessary, X-ray examination, magnetic resonance imaging or computed tomography are performed.

 The most commonly used diagnostic methods include laboratory tests, such as a complete blood count, a blood test for sexually transmitted infections, semen analysis, bacterial culture, analysis of prostate discharge, etc.